Can You Use Selsun Blue For Skin Issues?

 In A Nutshell

 Selsun Blue or selenium sulfide is a common ingredient in anti-dandruff shampoos.
-The antifungal properties of the ingredient help protect the skin from infections and treat several skin issues.
+The antifungal properties of the ingredient help protect the skin from infections and treat several skin issues and scalp problems.
 The benefits of Selsun Blue include treating skin conditions like tinea versicolor, dermatitis, rashes, and hyperkeratosis.
 You can use this ingredient on your skin and hair, but remove your jewelry before using it.
 Also, do not keep the skin in contact with this ingredient for more than the prescribed duration.
 It may also cause side effects like discoloration, blistering, and rashes.
 Finally, always use the product as per the instructions given outside the package or by a doctor.

 Frequently Asked Questions